goliatone/go-cms/README.md

 {{ end }}
 ```

+The `Theme` block on the context comes from [`go-theme`](https://github.com/goliatone/go-theme): configure `cfg.Themes.DefaultTheme`/`DefaultVariant`, ship a `theme.json` alongside your templates/assets, and call helpers such as `.Theme.AssetURL`, `.Theme.Partials`, and `.Theme.CSSVars` (pair them with `.Helpers.WithBaseURL` to honour your site prefix).

 Troubleshooting tips:
-- `static: static command handlers not configured` &mdash; ensure the generator feature is enabled and invoke the command constructors directly (adapter collectors are optional via `github.com/goliatone/go-cms/commands`).
+- `static: static command handlers not configured` &mdash; ensure the generator feature is enabled and that the static command constructors receive the generator service (the provided CLI already injects it); use the adapter submodule only when you need registry/dispatcher/cron wiring.
 - `static: static sitemap handler not configured` &mdash; enable `Config.Generator.GenerateSitemap` or provide `--output` / `--base-url`.
 - Missing telemetry &mdash; attach a `ResultCallback` that logs or forwards metrics.
+- Commands timing out or missing log fields &mdash; pass a deadline in the context you supply to `Execute` or use the per-command timeout options (for example, `staticcmd.BuildSiteWithTimeout`); inject a logger provider with `di.WithLoggerProvider` so commands include `operation` and domain identifiers in logs.
 - Custom storage integration &mdash; set `bootstrap.Options.Storage` to an implementation of `interfaces.StorageProvider`.

 ## Markdown Import & Sync